Booz Allen Hamilton Holding Corporation

 BAH Technical Analysis

-BAH has experienced significant underperformance over the past year, characterized by a substantial decline from its 52-week high.
+Overall Assessment: BAH has experienced significant underperformance over the past year, characterized by substantial declines from its annual highs.

 0.35